-In hunt for a perfect tool for project management, I started with Basecamp, followed by using other tools over time; one by one.
-Here is very first comparison of Basecamp vs Asana:
+In the hunt for a perfect tool for project management, I started with Basecamp, followed by using other tools over time; one by one.
+Here is a very first comparison of Basecamp vs Asana:

 - Basecamp cost varies on the basis of projects and storage.
 For instance, at $20/month, 10 active projects and 3GB space can be used.
 Asana, on the other hand, can be called a basecamp alternative free app.
 Most small businesses can do with the free version.
 For those who cannot, unlimited projects at $50 is more than reasonable!